 Child labor laws protect teens, ages 14 through 17, from working too long, too late, too early, or in certain dangerous jobs.
-The table below shows the hours Kentucky teens may work.
+The table below shows the hours Hawaii teens may work.
 (Some school districts may have rules that restrict hours even more.
 Also, some of the rules may not apply to teens in work experience education programs or teens who work in a business owned by their parents/ guardians.)
 Farm jobs have different work hour rules for teens under age 16.

+WORK HOURS FOR HAWAII TEENS

-Allowed Ages 14 and 15 Ages 16 and 17 Work Hours 7 a.m.-7 p.m., from Labor Day to June 1, except during required school hours.
-7 a.m.-9 p.m., from June 1 to Labor Day 6 a.m.-10:30 p.m when there is school the next day (1 a.m. wher there is no school the next day) No restrictions when school is not in session.
-The most hours you can work when school is in session 18 hours a week, but not more than: 3 hours a day on school days, including Fridays.
-8 hours a day on Saturday and Sunday.
-30/40 hours a week, but no more than: 6 hours a day on schoo days, including Fridays.
-8 hours a day on Saturday and Sunday.
-The most hours you can work when school is not in session 40 hours a week 8 hours a day No restrictions.
+Allowed Ages 14 and 15 Ages 16 and 17

+Work Hours 7 a.m7 p.m., from Labor Day to June 1, except during required school hours.
+No restrictions.

+7 a.m.-9 p.m., from June 1 to Labor Day.

+The most hours you can work when school is in session 18 hours a week, but not more than:3 hours a day on school days, including Fridays.
+No restrictions.

+8 hours a day on Saturday, Sunday, and holidays.

+The most hours you can work when school is not in session 40 hours a week.
+No restrictions.

+8 hours a day.

+6 days a week.